Did you know that problems with your teeth, jaws, and overall oral health can trigger migraine headaches?

 If your migraines are triggered by a TMJ disorder, our dentist may be able to help you find relief from pain.
-Call our office in TMJ dentist.to schedule your appointment with our
+Call our office in Plymouth, Michigan to schedule your appointment with our TMJ dentist.

 Migraine Headaches Solutions

-Yes, grinding your teeth at night can cause migraines when TMJ pain travels to your skull.
+Yes, grinding your teeth at night can cause migraines when.
 Signs of teeth grinding include worn tooth enamel, chipped teeth, loose teeth, and jaw pain.
 If you’re not sure whether your migraines are caused by teeth grinding, schedule an appointment with our TMJ dentist as soon as possible.